SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 ## Overview

 This project is associated with the Web Developer Bootcamp 2023 Certification Course through Udemy taught by Colt Steele.
 There are 61 Sections to this course.
-I recently complete the Git and GitHub Bootcamp Certification Course and wanted to get the practice in, so I will be using the BASH terminal and pushing changes with git.
+I recently completed the Git and GitHub Bootcamp Certification Course at the beginning February 2023 and wanted to get the practice in, so I will be using the BASH terminal and pushing changes with git.
 This is where I will keep the majority of the exercises for this course as well.
-Not every exercise will be included here.
+Not every exercise will be included here, this course has asand box for their exercises, but I will include the ones that I feel are relevant and/or want to get some practice on.

 ### The challenge